kamorrissey/pic-lcd-demo/README.md

 (This project is still being set up.
 Don't count on anything in it yet.)

 Demonstration of driving a multiplexed LCD segment display using the LCD module of a PIC16LF19156 MCU.
+Includes another PIC-based circuit, a poor person's square wave generator, to use to test an LCD segment display.

 # Introduction